mikedlowis-prototypes/editor/docs/xedit.1.md

     Redo the last undone change.
 * `Save`:
     Save the contents of the buffer to disk.
+* `SaveAs [path]`:
+    Save the contents of the buffer to disk.
+If a path argument is provided, the buffer will be saved to the new path.
 * `Tabs`:
     Toggle the expand tabs featuer on or off.
 * `Undo`: